-CeMaST activities for FY17 continue to focus on two main areas which all cut across the three major CeMaST goals: Outreach, Integrated K12 STEM education, and ISU faculty and staff STEM initiatives.
+CeMaST activities for FY20 continue to focus on three main areas which all cut across the three major CeMaST goals: Outreach, Integrated K12 and undergraduate STEM education, and ISU faculty and staff STEM initiatives.

 Outreach is an attempt to raise the profile of CeMaST as an important entity within Illinois State University that in turn is a major regional, national and international STEM active institution.
 (Aligns with Goals 1 & 2 with some Goal 3)